hbz/swib18-workshop/README.md

 -- *OS*: Ubuntu 32bit with Xubuntu as graphical-UI
 -- *browser*: chromium
--- *java*: openjdk-8-jdk
--- *elasticsearch 5.6.13*
--- *kibana 5.6.13*
 -- *text editors*: visualstudio 1.29.0; gedit; vim
--- *git* , *jq*
--- *openrefine*

-It's deliberately a 32bit-System to avoid possible BIOS problems. enabled "Guest Additions" to copy'n'paste between box and host
+It's deliberately a 32bit-system to avoid possible BIOS problems.

 #### Load the virtual disk image (vdi) into VirtualBox
 Download the 7z-archived vdi: http://labs.lobid.org/download/.
-The size of the packed file is 2.4 GB, unpacked it's 7.5 GB (so make sure you have got enough free space).
+The size of the packed file is 2.4 GB, unpacked it's 7.5 GB (so make sure you have got around at least 10 GB free space).
 To decompress the archive you need the 7z archiver.
 Installation on debian-based linux':
-'sudo apt install p7zip'
+`sudo apt install p7zip`
-Unpack it like '7z x swib_2018-Workshop_VBox.7z'
+Unpack it like `7z x swib_2018-Workshop_VBox.7z`
 Decompressing may take 4 minutes.

 Go to your VirtualBox-GUI and click "new".
 Then:
-Name: "swib"
+Name: yourChoiceReally
 Type:"Linux"
 Version: "Ubuntu 32bit"
 MemorySize: best >=2048
 HardDrive: Use an existing one
 Choose the extracted vdi, then click "create".

 When you are finished a virtual machine should appear in the VirtualBox.
 Start the machine.
-A new window should appear with ubuntu booting until you see the graphical login manager..
+A new window should appear with ubuntu booting until you see the graphical login manager.
+If you got a "kernel panic" instead you may try variant b) and need to install all tools directly to your OS.

 #### Configs of your virtual machine
 The password for the user _I_ is "12345".